Halyna Chyzhyk

 Halyna Chyzhyk#

-Halyna Chyzhyk is a Ukrainian lawyer and civil society activist known for her involvement in judicial reform initiatives and anti-corruption advocacy.
-She became publicly visible through her work with the Public Integrity Council (PIC / ГРД).
+Halyna Chyzhyk (Чижик Галина Віталіївна) is a Ukrainian lawyer and civil society activist known for her prominent role in judicial reform.
+She served as a member and co-coordinator of the Public Integrity Council (PIC / ГРД) across both its first (2016–2018) and second (2018–2020) compositions.

 Education and Early Career#